 BMW stands for Bayerische Motoren Werke AG.
 It is a world-renowned manufacturer of cars, ATVs, motorcycles, and engines, occupying a leading position in the industry.
 It is located in the city of Munich (Bavaria, Germany).
 The company appeared in March 1916.
-She founded Franz Josef Popp, Camillo Castiglioni, and Karl Rapp.
+It is founded Franz Josef Popp, Camillo Castiglioni, and Karl Rapp.

 Meaning and History